knowledge-kitchen

 Is it a good idea to use my computer in class?

-Not unless you have been instructed to do so by the professor.
-Why would you come to class if you were planning to stare at your computer the whole time?
+Not unless you have been instructed to do so by the instructor.
+Why would you come to a classroom if you were planning to stare at your computer the whole time?
 You might as well watch a video.

 Should I look at my phone during class?